 Expanding Your Digital Stories Over Time

 Finally, interactive maps are unique in that they allow for a storytelling technique of continuous expansion.
 This is not a medium in which you have to map out your entire story, and full narrative arc.
 Instead, you can tell a core narrative and trust that, as the area you’re showing expands and evolves, so will the story you’re telling.

 That might happen through new layers, new data integrations, or new rich media.
 It might just be the natural evolution of the space you’re setting your story in.
-Either way, this expansion comes with several benefits for your audience and marketing success:
+Either way, this expansion comes with several benefits for your audience and marketing success.
+It keeps:

-- It keeps stories engaging, adding new facets that allow for greater depth and credibility.
+- Stories engaging, adding new facets that allow for greater depth and credibility.

-- It keeps your audience coming back over time, thinking (rightfully so) that they’ll miss something if they stay away after the first visit.
+- Your audience coming back over time, thinking (rightfully so) that they’ll miss something if they stay away after the first visit.

-- It keeps your marketing efforts active, with a constant requirement for new content and considerations leading to an output that never grows stale.
+- Your marketing efforts active, with a constant requirement for new content and considerations leading to an output that never grows stale.